bbc/psammead/scripts/talos/README.md

 They are ignored by Talos as it only runs on latest.

 ## When Psammead is up to date how do I pull changes through to Simorgh?

-Changes can be pulled manually before dependabot or it can do it for you.

 The package versions need to be manually updated in Simorgh, then run ``npm install`` in your CLI.